IntensiCode/flutternoid/README.md

 ### To Do

-- [ ] BUG: audio for web messed up
 - [ ] PERF: web performance became bad suddenly - why?
+- [ ] PERF: split scoreboard into statics and dynamics - then render statics from BackgroundScreen
+- [ ] PERF: split scoreboard into statics and dynamics - then dirty flag for dynamics? maybe

+- [ ] BUG: hiscore for web broken completely!? game over without enter hiscore + after, the score is still ranked!?
-- [ ] BUG: audio switching messed up - music does not turn on sometimes?
+- [ ] BUG: enemy hit should not be a note
+- [ ] BUG: blasts lost after retry level? but lives score etc are there!?
 - [ ] BUG: enemies are invisible at (0,0) when spawning - ball sometimes hits them
 - [ ] BUG: rarely ball with zero x or y speed but no auto speed up?

+- [ ] extra lives at: 2000 + level * 100 ? play test !
 - [ ] make vaus pull ball back from void a bit more?
 - [ ] make vaus move one or two pixels more towards the walls?
 - [ ] fix min ball speed (in upper part)